Lost-in-Distance: Impact of Contextual Proximity on LLM Performance in Graph Tasks: Experimentation

 \subsection{Experimental Setup}

 Leveraging in-context learning \citep{dong2022survey, wei2023larger}, we conducted experiments using both closed-source models (GPT-4) and open-source models (Llama-3-8B-Instruct and Llama-3-70B-Instruct).
 For all models, we set the decoding temperature to zero to ensure the generation of deterministic answers.
 In each sample, we randomly selected two or three nodes as the nodes of interest for the common connection and similarity tasks, respectively.
-We performed experiments on hundreds of thousands of randomly generated graphs to draw statistically significant conclusions regarding LLM behavior.
+We performed experiments on We conducted experiments on one hundred thousand randomly generated graphs to derive statistically significant insights into LLM behavior.
 The experimental results were then averaged across multiple samples.